-There are two main techniques to the asset approach to valuing a small business: “Going Concern” and “Liquidation.”
+There are 2 main techniques to the asset approach to valuing a small business: going concern and liquidation.

-Under the going-concern approach, it is assumed that the business will continue to operate into the future and remain profitable.
+Under the going-concern approach, it’s assumed the business will continue to operate in the future and remain profitable.

-The going concern approach includes intangible assets in the company’s valuation, which has the effect of raising the company’s valuation compared to a liquidation-based approach.
+The going-concern approach includes intangible assets in the company’s valuation, which has the effect of raising the company’s valuation.

-For instance, a company’s total tangible assets may put it at a value of $5 million, but with its reputation as a regional leader in the commercial printing industry, it can be valued as high as $30 million based on projected future cash flows.
+For instance, a company’s total tangible assets might put it at a value of $5 million, but with its reputation as a regional leader in the commercial printing industry, it could be valued as high as $30 million based on projected future cash flow.

-By contrast, an asset liquidation approach involves valuing the total worth of a business’s assets when it files for bankruptcy or goes out of business.
-Since future cash flows and intangible assets are not counted here, the liquidation sum is lower than going concern calculation methods.
+An asset liquidation approach involves valuing the total worth of a business’s assets when it files for bankruptcy or goes out of business.
+Because future cash flow and intangible assets aren’t counted here, the liquidation sum is lower than going-concern calculation methods.

 Market-Based Valuation Methods

-When it comes to finding how to determine the value of a small business, market-based approaches are often the easiest to learn.
-This is because the market-based technique involves simply comparing your business to other businesses of the same size within your industry that have recently sold for a disclosed amount.
+When it comes to how to value a company, market-based approaches are often the easiest to learn.
+This is because the market-based technique involves comparing your business with other businesses of the same size in your industry that have recently sold for a disclosed amount.
 This is similar to the real-estate market, in which property values are affected by those of other homes or real estate in a region.

 Income-Based Valuation Methods

-The shortcomings inherent to market-based valuation lead many business owners to income-based valuation techniques.
-These methods pin the value of a company to its expected capacity to earn revenue in the future.
+These methods pin the value of a company to its expected capacity to generate revenue in the future.

-If this sounds like a bunch of technical mumbo jumbo to you, don’t worry.
-To make it simpler, you can think of discretionary cash flow as simply the capital available to a business that, if withdrawn, will not impact the operations or longevity of the business.
+Think of discretionary cash flow as the capital available to a business that, if withdrawn, won’t impact the operations or longevity of the business.

 The capitalization rate, on the other hand, refers to the net income that an investment property is expected to generate.

-Although the Capitalization of Earnings method may be the most accurate method of finding how to valuate a small business, it should only be done in consultation with an accounting professional.
-Since the slightest miscalculation of your cash flows or cap rate can result in thousands of dollars in lost revenue, you should leave this method to the pros.
+Although the capitalization of earnings method may be the most accurate method of company evaluation, it should only be done in consultation with an accounting professional.
+A miscalculation of cash flow or cap rate can result in thousands of dollars in lost revenue.

-One of the most under-appreciated aspects of business valuation is a tool referred to as a Seller’s Discretionary Earnings (SDE).
-Similar to earnings before interest, tax, depreciation and amortization (EBITDA), a business’s SDE provides a snapshot summary of a business’s true value.
+One of the most under-appreciated aspects of business valuation is a tool referred to as a seller’s discretionary earnings (SDE).
+Similar to earnings before interest, tax, depreciation and amortization (EBITDA), a business’s SDE provides a snapshot summary of a business’s real value.
 However, unlike EBITDA, SDE adds in the business owner’s salary and benefits.
-For this reason, SDE figures are always higher than EBITDA.
+For this reason, SDE figures always are higher than EBITDA.

 Your business’s SDE says a lot about the profitability of your small business.
-We emphasize the term “small business” here because, unlike EBITDA, SDE is commonly used by startups and new businesses because small business owners often expense their personal benefits.
 When buying or selling a small business, SDE figures must be included.

 Know Your Assets

-You can’t possibly know the true worth of your company without taking stock of your assets.
-The combined value of your assets should provide you with a crude estimate of your business’s value, which you can then use as a starting point during negotiations with buyers or investors.
+The combined value of your assets should provide you with a crude estimate of your business’s valuation, which you can then use as a starting point during negotiations with buyers or investors.

-Start by making a detailed list of the resources that comprise your business.
-This list should include everything from standard tangible assets and liabilities to intellectual property, investments, and cash reserves.
-If you’re unsure of what to include, consider running your list by an accountant to get an objective, outside opinion.
+Make a detailed list of the resources that comprise your business.
+This should include everything from standard tangible assets and liabilities to intellectual property, investments and cash reserves.
+If you’re unsure of what to include, consider running your list by an accountant.

 - Business loans